Anthony Buttigieg: Political career

-As deputy leader of Partit Demokratiku, Dr. Buttigieg made clear he was against the "us vs them" mentality of Maltese tribal politics.
+As deputy leader of Partit Demokratiku, Buttigieg made clear he was against the "us vs them" mentality of Maltese tribal politics.

 Anthony Buttigieg was appointed leader of the Democratic Party on 1 November 2017.
 He stated that fighting corruption would be a main priority, along with fighting for the environment.

 Upon assuming the leadership, he explained in an interview that he wanted the Democratic Party to be a band of concerned citizens, and for Maltese politics to move beyond partisan cults of personality.

 He led a delegation of the Democratic Party to Amsterdam, to participate in the congress of the Alliance of Liberals and Democrats for Europe Party.
 The Democratic Party then acceded to ALDE.

-Dr. Buttigieg spoke out against the government's economic model, making the rich richer and failing to distribute wealth beyond cronyism.
+Buttigieg spoke out against the government's economic model, making the rich richer and failing to distribute wealth beyond cronyism.

 He wrote to the EU Commissioner for Competition, Margrethe Vestager, to investigate ENEMED's 'fuel supply monopoly'.

 Along with deputy leader Timothy Alden he met with representatives of Maltese NGOs, including Din l-Art Ħelwa and Flimkien għal Ambjent Aħjar to pledge support to the Wirtna declaration.

 When the rule of law delegation came to visit Malta, he led a Democratic Party delegation to meet them.
 In the meeting, the Party said that clientelism in Malta was a major problem, and the Vitals Global Healthcare deal was discussed.

 He has also argued for a more inclusive national identity.

-Deciding to prioritise the upcoming European Parliament election, 2019, while balancing his other personal responsibilities, and believing it to be in the interests of the Democratic Party, Dr. Buttigieg announced that he would be stepping down from the leadership.
+Deciding to prioritise the upcoming European Parliament election, 2019, while balancing his other personal responsibilities, and believing it to be in the interests of the Democratic Party, Buttigieg announced that he would be stepping down from the leadership.